top of page

 PLAYER LEVELS

-A General Rule is if the ball is always played to you and you are consistently only scoring a couple of points, this may be an indication that you are playing at the wrong level.
+A General Rule is if the ball is always played to you and you are consistently only scoring a couple of points or you lose two games in a row, this may be an indication that you are playing at the wrong level.
 “Playing Up” doesn’t give the other players at that level the opportunity to have competitive play especially when the courts are busy and there is an increased waiting period.
 Please be considerate of everyone’s game.

 PADDLE RACKING RULES